Deming Lecturer Award

 Statistical Contributions to Business and Industry

-- Deming's skills as an extraordinary data analyst, methodologist, and thinker about the foundations of learning from data led to his being the leading analyst of data in the transportation industry.
+- Deming’s skills as a data analyst, methodologist, and thinker about the foundations of learning from data led to his being the leading analyst of data in the transportation industry

 Contributions to Management